On bisectors in quaternionic hyperbolic space: Bisectors in quaternionic hyperbolic space

 \subsubsection{Orthogonal projections and reflective submanifolds}

 It is elementary that in real hyperbolic space ${\rm H^{n}_{\R}}$, the orthogonal projections onto totally geodesic submanifolds have totally geodesic fibers.
-It is not true, in general, in hyperbolic spaces with non-constant sectional curvature.
+This is not true, in general, in hyperbolic spaces with non-constant sectional curvature.

-For instance, if $M$ is a totally geodesic submanifold of real dimension one, that is, a real geodesic, in complex hyperbolic space ${\rm H^{2}_{\C}}$, then the fibers of the orthogonal projection onto $M$ are not totally geodesic, because in this case the fibers have real dimension $3$, but we know that any totally geodesic submanifold in ${\rm H^{2}_{\C}}$ has real dimension $1$ or $2$.
+For instance, if $M$ is a totally geodesic submanifold of real dimension one, that is, a real geodesic, in complex hyperbolic space ${\rm H^{2}_{\C}}$, then the fibers of the orthogonal projection onto $M$ are not totally geodesic, because in this case the fibers have real dimension $3$, but we know that any proper totally geodesic submanifold in ${\rm H^{2}_{\C}}$ has real dimension $1$ or $2$.

 Another example: let $M$ be a totally real totally geodesic plane in ${\rm H^{3}_{\C}}$ , that is, $M$ is isometric to ${\rm H^{2}_{\R}}$.
 Then, using again the classification of totally geodesic submanifolds in ${\rm H^{3}_{\C}}$, it is easy to prove that the fibers of the orthogonal projection onto $M$ are not totally geodesic.